DEVSENSE/phptools-docs/docs/vscode/Debug/xdebug-mac.md

    save and verify the installation again by running `php -v` command.

-6. (Optional) You can turn `xdebug.start_with_request=yes` (in Xdebug 2 it was xdebug.`remote_autostart = 1`).
+6. (Optional) You can turn `xdebug.start_with_request=yes` (in Xdebug 2 it was `xdebug.remote_autostart=1`).
 This option will activate the debugger on each request.
-By default Xdebug initiates the debug session only when it's instructed to, e.g. when the URL has  `XDEBUG_SESSION_START` query parameter, which might complicate scenarios like debugging AJAX requests.
+By default, Xdebug initiates the debug session only when it's instructed to, e.g. when the URL has  `XDEBUG_SESSION_START` query parameter, which might complicate scenarios like debugging AJAX requests.
 ## See Also

 - [Debug Overview](.)